A few years ago, after putting an extensive amount of thought into my decision, I quit my life.

 The crazy part of this story is that I am one of the lucky ones.
 I was fortunate to have saved enough money so that I could have this opportunity.
 Taking a leap of faith and doing something dramatic — like leaving your life and going to Central America — is not something that everyone can do, much less people living with severe pain conditions.

 I was also 27 years old and I had no one depending on me.
 So, if I dropped my savings down to zero, the only person it would affect was me.
-I recognize that I was fortunate to have that kind of freedom and financial stability to take that time and space for myself.
+I recognise that I was fortunate to have that kind of freedom and financial stability to take that time and space for myself.

 Here’s what I learned